awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 + Enabling a custom network effectively removes an available network interface \(and all of its available IP addresses for pods\) from each node that uses it\.
 The primary network interface for the node is not used for pod placement when a custom network is enabled\.
 + The procedure in this topic instructs the Amazon VPC CNI add\-on to associate different security groups to secondary network interfaces than are associated to the primary network interface in the instance\.
 All pods using the secondary network interfaces still share use of the secondary network interfaces and all use the same security groups\.

-  If you want to assign different security groups to individual pods, then you can use [Security groups for Pods](security-groups-for-pods.md)\.
+  If you want to assign different security groups to individual pods, then you can use [Security groups for pods](security-groups-for-pods.md)\.
 Security groups for pods create additional network interfaces that can each be assigned a unique security group\.
 Security groups for pods can be used with or without custom networking\.
 + You can't use custom networking if you created your cluster to use the IPv6 family\.
 If you plan to use custom networking to help alleviate IP address exhaustion, you can use IPv6 instead\.
-For more information, see [Assigning IPv6 addresses to Pods and Services](cni-ipv6.md)\.
+For more information, see [Assigning IPv6 addresses to pods and services](cni-ipv6.md)\.

 **To configure CNI custom networking**